IamB3ST/LearningDL/README.md

 - In `P2 Advanced Methods for Deep Learning`, we will rethink the relationship between Conv and Attention and how make them better.
 Then we will introduce the advanced methods about ConvNets family, ViT family or their hybridization, like CoAtNet, ConvNeXt, Swim transformer, TransNeXt and gated method likes MogaNet.

 - In `P3 Important Tools of Model Training`, we will introduce some useful tools and concepts for model training.
 Including the Visulization tools, Optimizers, Training strategies and Augmentation.

-Also there are some track modules you can select after reading main modules:

 ### Content
 The notebook is provided in `ipynb` format, compatible with Jupyter Notebook or [Google Colab](https://colab.research.google.com/).
 Each file contains a comprehensive topic and a corresponding small project for practical understanding.